CompEvol/beast2-site/_posts/2026-05-21-optimal-bactrian-random-walk.md

 This raises the question whether this is the same for Bactrian random walk operators.
 Here, we experimentally verify what makes for optimal values.
-We sample from a $k$ dimensional parameter that is IID standard normal distributed, and use a Bactrian random walk operator that is modified to sample all $k$ dimensions at the same time.
+We sample from a $$k$$ dimensional parameter that is IID standard normal distributed, and use a Bactrian random walk operator that is modified to sample all $$k$$ dimensions at the same time.
 The standard BEAST random walk operator randomly picks a single dimension and only does a proposal for the chosen dimension, but to be comparable to the Gelman et al. (1997) set up we use the updated version.

-We vary the dimension $k$ from 1, 2, 4, 8, 16 and 32 and the target acceptance probability from 0.05 to 0.5 in steps of 0.05, giving 9 different runs.
+We vary the dimension $$k$$ from 1, 2, 4, 8, 16 and 32 and the target acceptance probability from 0.05 to 0.5 in steps of 0.05, giving 9 different runs.
 The observed probabilities varied a bit from the target acceptance probabilities, and these empirical acceptance probabilities are used in the graph.
 The plot shows the ESS for the posterior as well as for the first dimension of the parameter.
 Since the difference dimensions are IID, ESSs for other dimensions can be expected to be the same.